joao-coimbra/joao-coimbra/README.md

 ## Hey there!
 Nice to meet you! 👋👨‍💻

 ### :rocket: About me
 I'm João!
-I'm a software engineer passionate about making evolution with my lines of code
+I'm a software engineer passionate about making evolution with my code lines

 ### :hammer_and_wrench: Languages and Tools:
 <div>